squidboo/stories/The_Secret_Society_of_FUN.md

 # The Secret Society of F.U.N.

-On the evening of the opening night of the Secret Society of F.U.N., the child genius Sylcie is kidnapped.
-With smiley bots on the rampage, what is she going to do?

 ## Chapter 1

+F.U.N. fact: Did you know F.U.N. stands for Fun Unit of Necessities.

 "Where am I?
 Who are you?
 Why are you here?"

 You crash through the window, sending splinters of glass showering into the room.
 In the sudden blackness, you see flickering light in the corner.

 The television is showing pictures of weird, smiley face robots.
-These robots are powered by laughs, spitting out laughing gas, filling the room with the radius of three meters, they are no joke.
+These robots are powered by laughs, spitting out laughing gas, they are no joke.
 The smile opens and belches out another room full of gas.
 The eyes transform into telescopes, no, guns, guns like telescopes.
 They shoot wildly, destroying everything and anything.
 There are pictures of a man, the Prime minister and a lady, the queen you presume, being held at gunpoint by more of these grinning mechanisms.

 You look away, only to come face to face with a mirror.
 Hovering in front of you is one of those smiley faces.
 You reel away, bumping into a light switch.
 Sylcie, the child genius who made you, spins around, able to see again and spots you hovering there.